photoshopdan/psd_writer/README.md

 ### Work in progress - not complete or functional

 # psd_writer
-psd_writer is a simple C++ library for creating PSD files.
+psd_writer is a simple C++ library for creating Adobe® Photoshop® PSD files.
 At present, it only supports the creation of 8BPC RGB documents.

 ## Usage
 A basic use is shown below.
 First a blank, 1920px X 1080px document is created, then an image is added as a layer, before the document is saved as a file.